juliawiggeshoff/AugusMake/config/README.md

 ### Extrinsic hints

 Transcriptome is used to generate "hints" by providing evidence about the location of introns and exons.
-To do so, user has to provide genome and transcriptome files, busco_lineage to quality check transcriptome file, mark `Yes` under `Augustus_hints` and the name of the species under `Augustus_hints_species`.
+To do so, user has to provide genome and transcriptome files, BUSCO_lineage to quality check transcriptome file, mark `Yes` under `Augustus_hints` and the name of the species under `Augustus_hints_species`.

 If you want to use pre-trained parameters from Augustus (standard and recommended, when applicable), check the available species [here](https://github.com/Gaius-Augustus/Augustus/tree/master/config/species) and provide the name of the subdirectory in the cell corresponding to `Augustus_hints_species`.